 Introduction (Fall 2011 version)

-Permalink for this paragraph 1 Second, we created an open-review book to encourage commentary from three invited experts (appointed by the Press) as well as readers from the public during a six-week period, from October 6th to November 14, 2011.
+¶ 3 Leave a comment on paragraph 3 1 Second, we created an open-review book to encourage commentary from three invited experts (appointed by the Press) as well as readers from the public during a six-week period, from October 6th to November 14, 2011.
 As the “How to comment” tutorial explains, anyone may respond to the text at three levels: general comments on the book as a whole, an individual essay page, or specific paragraph.
 All must identify using a full name; no anonymous feedback is permitted.
 The objective is to encourage all readers — both invited experts and general audiences, senior scholars and novice students — to openly participate in the process of peer review and make our personal judgments about what “good writing” means in the history profession more visible to all.
 To be sure, the Press may rely primarily on comments posted by its appointed experts in making its final publication decision.
 But the “wisdom of the crowd” may influence, or even outweigh, the experts.
 Furthermore, to recognize the behind-the-scenes work of peer review, we will invite up to three of the most thoughtfully engaged online commentators to submit reflective essays for the conclusion of the edited volume.
 Granting the honor of writing the “last words” this way, rather than automatically turning to “famous names” in the field, stems from a suggestion by two open-review advocates in the humanities, Kathleen Fitzpatrick and Kathleen Rowe.3 Our goal is to reward intellectual engagement regardless of status, perhaps from graduate students, independent scholars, or voices from outside the field, and reward thoughtful commentary that makes scholarly publishing communities possible.

-Permalink for this paragraph 0 Finally, our digital volume is open-access, or freely shared with readers on the public web.
+¶ 4 Leave a comment on paragraph 4 0 Finally, our digital volume is open-access, or freely shared with readers on the public web.
 No subscription fee, password, or proprietary e-reader device is required to view or comment on our scholarship.
 Based on open-source software, our web-book can be read on the current version of all major browsers, whether on a desktop or laptop computer (and on some tablet and phone devices, though with limited ability to post comments).
 As described in our “Editorial and Intellectual Property Policy,” all contributors agreed to distribute the content of their essays under the Creative Commons Attribution-NonCommercial (BY-NC) license for this site, which allows authors to retain the copyright of the work while making a non-exclusive agreement to freely share it with others, as long as the original source is cited.4 Furthermore, as outlined in our book contract, if the Press approves the final manuscript, they also will publish it under a Creative Commons license, and we anticipate it will be made available in two formats: a print edition (for sale) and an online version (for free).

-Permalink for this paragraph 3 Embedded within this web-book is a broader argument for rethinking how academics publish our work, particularly in history and other humanities fields that have been relatively slow to embrace change in the digital era.
+¶ 5 Leave a comment on paragraph 5 3 Embedded within this web-book is a broader argument for rethinking how academics publish our work, particularly in history and other humanities fields that have been relatively slow to embrace change in the digital era.
 Compared to other scholars, historians tend to research and write in isolation from one another.
 We typically author long monographs that may take several years, largely unseen by others, to eventually reach an audience.
 For this reason, we decided to explore how digital tools might help us to produce a more collaborative type of publication: an edited volume.
 As a genre, the edited volume can represent the worst qualities of humanities scholarship: fragmented, disjointed chapters that bear little intellectual relationship to one another.
 Reviewers politely refer to poorly implemented volumes as having “uneven quality,” or less politely as “staple jobs”.
 Part of the problem traces back to old practices.
 Traditionally, a “call for papers” announcement is circulated, individual contributors submit completed chapters, and volume editors make cuts, suggest revisions, and strive to package everything as a whole.
 Yet under this model, authors typically have little access to each other’s ideas or drafts during the generative or revising periods, and therefore lack the capacity to share comments and build connections across the volume as a whole.

-Permalink for this paragraph 6 By contrast, Writing History in the Digital Age proposes a better way to create an edited volume.
+¶ 6 Leave a comment on paragraph 6 6 By contrast, Writing History in the Digital Age proposes a better way to create an edited volume.
 Moving the “call for essays” phase online, as we did in early summer 2011, enabled prospective contributors to offer and respond to each other’s ideas, creating more opportunities for intellectual coherence before drafting their full essays.
 At present, our “open review” phase welcomes participation by invited experts and general readers on the public web, with the potential to improve our editing more than conventional practices.
 Think of this as “liquid scholarship,” akin to the demands for “liquid democracy” — the chaining of ideas and recommendations– currently being made by Europe’s burgeoning Pirate political parties.5 Finally, if our completed manuscript is accepted, partnering with an established academic press to publish the volume in dual formats (paper for sale, and digital for free) could vastly increase its audience beyond the typical high-price hardbound-only edition.
 Digital tools do not do the job alone.
 A successful volume brings together insightful authors with divergent perspectives, and thoughtful readers to recommend cuts, reorganization, and revisions where needed.
 Our proposition is simply that web technology, when wisely implemented, can help us to create and circulate an edited volume in ways more consistent with our broader scholarly values.

 Historians as writers